-Early diagnosis is crucial when it comes to cancer, as this can play a huge role in your chances of returning to health.
+Early detection, diagnosis and treatment can be crucial when it comes to cancer, as this can play a huge role in your chances of returning to good health.
 When your healthcare provider makes a mistake and misses the initial signs, the window of opportunity for early and correct treatment may be lost, and this may deny you your best chance of recovery.
-Should this be the case, you may be entitled to make a cancer misdiagnosis claim against the healthcare provider or medical institution.
+If this is the case, you may be entitled to make a cancer misdiagnosis compensation claim against the healthcare provider or medical institution.

 What is Cancer Misdiagnosis?

-Simply put, cancer misdiagnosis is a term that describes when a medical professional provides definitive yet incorrect cancer diagnosis.
+Cancer misdiagnosis is a term that describes when a medical professional provides an incorrect cancer diagnosis.

-- Negligence on the part of the attending doctor.
-This means that the doctor failed to provide reasonable, competent and acceptable treatment.
+Negligence on the part of the healthcare professional.
+This means that they failed to provide reasonable, competent and acceptable treatment.

-- That the doctor’s medical negligence caused harm to you.
+That the healthcare professionals medical negligence caused harm to you.

-All doctors are bound by the ‘duty of care’ they owe their patients.
-This means that they must do their utmost to protect the patient from injury by providing a reasonable and acceptable standard of care.
-If you have suffered a cancer-related injury due to misdiagnosis, you may be able to claim compensation when you are able to prove that a competent physician of the same specialty and skill-set would have acted differently under the same circumstances.
-Misdiagnosis may include:
+If you have suffered a cancer-related injury due to misdiagnosis, you may be able to claim compensation when you are able to prove that a competent physician of the same specialty and skill set would have acted differently under the same circumstances.

-- Delayed Diagnosis: The doctor eventually makes a correct diagnosis, only after a significant delay.
-Delayed diagnosis is the most common form of misdiagnosis, 1 in 4 cancer patients experienced a delay to their diagnosis.
+Delayed Diagnosis: The doctor eventually makes a correct diagnosis, only after a significant delay.
+Delayed diagnosis is a common form of misdiagnosis, 1 in 4 cancer patients experienced a delay to their diagnosis.

-- Emergency misdiagnosis: This form of misdiagnosis is common during emergencies.
+Emergency misdiagnosis: This form of misdiagnosis is common during emergencies.
 Insufficient amount of time to conduct necessary investigations is a major reason for this and, in most cases, the patient suffers harm.
-Medical conditions such as appendicitis, stroke and even heart attacks are often misdiagnosed.

 If you believe that any of these factors have played a role in your case, feel free to contact us for a free online claim assessment.
 If your assessment is successful you will be connected to our partnered expert misdiagnosis claims solicitors who will help seek your deserved compensation.

 Do I Have a Cancer Misdiagnosis Claim?